 Aliki (Alice) Vaxevanoglou was born in Athens.
-She has done graduate and post graduate studies in History in Paris 1 University of Sorbonne and holds a PhD in Social History.
-She has worked as a researcher in many Research Programs at the Historical Archives of the National Bank of Greece, at the National Hellenic Research Foundation and at Universities (Ionian University, University of Ioannina and University of Thessaly).
+She has done graduate and post- graduate studies in History and Historical sociology in Paris 1, University of Sorbonne and holds a PhD in Social History.
+She has worked as a researcher in many Research Programs at the Historical Archives of the National Bank of Greece, at the National Hellenic Research Foundation, and at Universities (Ionian University, University of Ioannina and University of Thessaly).
 She has taught Greek and European History (University of Crete- Department of Sociology) and various Post Graduate Programs of the Ionian University (Department of History), of the National School of Public Health (Department of Sociology) and of the University of Athens, (Department of Philosophy, Education, Psychology – Department of Intercultural Education).

 Since 2000 she has been working as a researcher (currently Senior Researcher) at the Research Centre for Greek Society of the Academy of Athens.
 Since 2010 she also has been teaching European History in the Post Graduate Program of the Ionian University (Departments of History and of Informatics), “Historical Research, Teaching and New Technologies”.
 The theme of her courses is “The Poor and the Social Question in Europe: a Historical Approach”

-From 2011 till 2017 she taught “Social and Economic History of Europe” in undergraduate courses of the Hellenic Open University (Studies in European Civilization).
+From 2011 to 2017 she taught “Social and Economic History of Europe” in undergraduate courses of the Hellenic Open University (Studies in European Civilization).

 RECENT RESEARCH PROGRAMS